-Did you know that offering juice to infants, especially under six months, has fairly little nutritional value and actually greatly increases risk of cavities?
+Did you know that offering juice to infants, especially under six months, has little nutritional value and actually greatly increases the risk of cavities?

 Unfortunately, this is true.